Latest NewsBNAC Appoints New Team of Officers

 Britain-Nepal Academic Council

-The Britain-Nepal Academic Council was established on 23 May 2000 at a large meeting at the School of Oriental and African Studies in London of British academics and researchers interested in various aspects of Nepal.
+The Britain–Nepal Academic Council was established on 23 May 2000 at a large meeting at the School of Oriental and African Studies in London of British academics and researchers interested in various aspects of Nepal.
 The objective of the Council is to promote academic and scholarly links between Britain and Nepal through, inter alia, collaborative research, exchange programmes and organisation of annual lectures, and seminars on areas of mutual interest to both British and Nepali academics and researchers.
 Prof. Surya Subedi, who was the founding chairperson of the Council, served in this capacity for ten years before handing over responsibilities to Prof. Michael Hutt in 2009.
-Prof. David Gellner, who is the current Chairman, took the position on 25 April 2014.
+Prof. David Gellner took the position on 25 April 2014.
+Dr Krishna Adhikari, who is the current Chairman, took the position on 18 April 2018.

 The current Executive Officers are:

-- Dr Krishna Adhikari (CNSUK/University of Oxford), General Secretary
+- Dr Punam Yadav (University College of London, General Secretary

 Other members of the executive committee are: